Can you believe there were once thousands of Indian mounds in Ohio? Today there are over 70 that you can visit.

 The Ohio Historical Society has a ton of information about the mounds for those who are serious about learning some of the histories of the state before it became Ohio.

 In 2008, a list of 14 Ohio mounds collectively known as the Hopewell Ceremonial Earthworks was submitted to UNESCO for consideration as a World Heritage Site.

 How Many Indian Mounds are in Ohio?

-It is believed that Ohio is home to over 70 Indian Mounds.
+It is believed that Ohio is home to over 70 Indian Mounds that the public can access.
 These mounds were built by the Adena and Hopewell native American cultures.
-Some of these historic sites are on private property but a number of the earthen mounds are visible in public parks and lands.
+Some of the historic sites sit on private property and are inaccessible, but a number of the earthen mounds are visible in public parks and lands.